By Dr. Jim Romano and Nancy Steen — creators of the DAT Destroyer and OAT Destroyer Series

 The New DAT Scoring System (200–600)

-Starting in 2025, DAT scores now follow a three-digit scale:
+Beginning in 2025, the DAT uses a three-digit scoring scale:

 200 = lowest possible score